smith8h/flutter-extensions/README.md

-context.pushNamed(AppRoutes.homeScreen); // pushes a new route with the given name context.pushReplacement(SettingsScreen()); // replace current page with provided one context.pushReplacementNamed(AppRoutes.homeScreen); // replace current route with provided one
+context.pushNamed(AppRoutes.homeScreen); // pushes a new route with the given name context.pushReplacement(SettingsScreen()); // replace current page with provided one context.pushReplacementNamed(AppRoutes.homeScreen); // replace current route with provided one context.popAndPushNamed(AppRoutes.homeScreen); // pop the current route off the navigator stack and push a new route context.pushAndRemoveUntil(AppRoutes.homeScreen, (route) => false); // push a route and remove until a route is found context.pushNamedAndRemoveUntil(AppRoutes.homeScreen, (route) => false); // push a named route and remove until a route is found

 context.orientation; // returns the device orientation
 context.keyboardHeight; // returns the height of the keyboard